source-repo/use-reactive/README.md

 ```
 # useReactive

-`useReactive` is a custom React hook that provides a reactive state object with methods that can use `this`, allowing OOP-style encapsulation of data and methods while retaining Reacts functional programming with composition:
+`useReactive` is a custom React hook that provides a reactive state object with methods that can access this, enabling OOP-style encapsulation of data and behavior while maintaining React's functional programming approach through composition.

 ```tsx
 const state = useReactive({